Tropical Storm Olga (2007): Preparations

-On December 10, the Tropical Prediction Center issued a gale warning for waters north of the Lesser Antilles, Puerto Rico, and the Dominican Republic, in association with the precursor disturbance to Olga.
+On December 10, the National Hurricane Center issued a gale warning for waters north of the Lesser Antilles, Puerto Rico, and the Dominican Republic, in association with the precursor disturbance to Olga.
 Upon it being classified as a subtropical cyclone, the government of the Dominican Republic issued a tropical storm warning from Cabo Engaño along the north coast to its border with Haiti; a tropical storm watch was also issued along the southern coastline to near Santo Domingo.
 Because winds were well to the north of its center, a tropical storm warning was not issued for Puerto Rico.
 Prior to it moving ashore, the government of Haiti issued a tropical storm warning for its northern coastline, and later a tropical storm warning was issued for the Turks and Caicos Islands, as well as the southeastern Bahamas.

 The San Juan National Weather Service office issued a flood watch for all of Puerto Rico, including the islands of Culebra and Vieques.
 Extended periods of heavy rainfall also resulted in flash flood warnings for portions across the island.
 Ferry service between Fajardo and the islands of Culebra and Vieques was temporarily suspended during the passage of the storm.
 In the Dominican Republic, officials opened shelters in 15 provinces, with citizens in low-lying areas recommended to stay elsewhere during the passage of the storm; citizens in 22 communities were evacuated.